The Paul B. Ferrara Graduate Scholarship

 - Leadership experience or potential

 Students interested in applying should apply through the College's centralized scholarship application system between January 1 and February 15.
-The award (approximately $1,000) will be made for the following semester.
+The award is approximately $1,000.
 Additional information is available from the Forensic Science Department at email@example.com or (804) 828-8420.